How to Make the Pattern for Toe Puffs?

 No matter what material you will chose to make your stiffeners from you should make a pattern of the toe puffs and counters first.

 So,I prepared for you another shoemaking video tutorial, where you will learn how to make the pattern of the toe puff for your shoes.
+Also, if you want to learn more about different shoemaking tools and materials you can check this post: "Beginners in Shoemaking Tools and Materials Definitive Guide 2023"

 Watch it, and comment here, if it was useful for your shoemaking craft!